bitraylee/online-sql-cli/readme.md

 ![image](https://user-images.githubusercontent.com/62213450/176116468-3ca64ff8-fbab-427a-82b3-e4005996e50e.png)

+## Optimizations

+-   Updates the component only when submit is triggered and hence reducing number of redundant renders.

+-   Reduced updates in the query state by using a pseudo state.

+-   createTable.jsx component creates a React Table element from json array.

 ## Future Scope

--   To add query resolution for advanced queries such as **GROUP BY, JOINS and Nested Queries**
+-   To add query resolution for advanced queries such as **GROUP BY, JOINS and Nested Queries**.

--   To add functional backend instead of resloving queries in the frontend
+-   To add a functional backend with database implementation instead of resloving queries in the frontend..

 -   To add a **history** button for the user to take a look at the query and output history.